-Stresses the principles of business writing and gives students extensive opportunities to apply these principles to writing situations by formatting documents using selected microcomputers and word processing software.
+Stresses the principles of business writing and gives students extensive opportunities to apply these principles to writing situations by formatting documents using selected computers and word processing software.
 Provides an opportunity to develop communication and critical thinking skills and strengthen organizational and presentation skills.
+Prerequisite: Instructor will access keyboarding skill.
+A Keyboarding or Keyboarding and Formatting class may be needed.

-Business Management (BUS2003) 3 hrs.
+Business Law (MDM2013) 3 hrs.